abapGit/docs.abapgit.org/src/user-guide/repo-settings/dot-abapgit.md

   ZBAR
 ```

-The folder logic PREFIX allows to install a repository into a different parent package (in different systems).
+The folder logic PREFIX allows installing a repository into a different parent package (in different systems).
 This can even be local packages (`$*`), in which case no transport order is required.

 #### Full